Waverley (NSW)

 Waverley features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Waverley's dwelling structure, as per the latest Census, consisted of 17.5% houses and 82.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Waverley's dwelling structure, as per the latest Census, had 17.5% houses and 82.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+Sydney metro, in comparison, had 55.9% houses and 44.1% other dwellings.
 Home ownership in Waverley was at 24.1%, with mortgaged dwellings at 30.8% and rented ones at 45.1%.
 The median monthly mortgage repayment in the area was $3,731, higher than Sydney metro's average of $2,427.
-The median weekly rent figure for Waverley was recorded at $630, compared to Sydney metro's $470.
-Nationally, Waverley's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Median weekly rent in Waverley was recorded at $630, compared to Sydney metro's $470.
+Nationally, Waverley's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing